flash-ftw/contributing/README.md

 - Write or adapt tests as needed.
 - Add or change the documentation as needed.
 - Squash your commits into a single commit with git's [interactive rebase](https://help.github.com/articles/interactive-rebase).
 Create a new branch if necessary.
-- Push your branch to your fork on Github, the remote `origin`.
+- Push your branch to your fork on Github, the remote `origin`.done
 - From your fork open a pull request in the correct branch.
 Target the project's `develop` branch if there is one, else go for `master`!
 - …
 - If the maintainer requests further changes just push them to your branch.
 The PR will be updated automatically.